ACIC-Africa/Forensics/README.md

 - [HxD - Freeware Hex Editor and Disk Editor](https://mh-nexus.de/en/hxd/): Used for raw disk editing and modifying of main memory (RAM).
 - [WinHex Hex Editor](http://www.winhex.com/winhex/hex-editor.html): Used for raw disk editing and modifying of main memory (RAM).
 - [Hex Workshop](http://www.hexworkshop.com/): Used for raw disk editing and modifying of main memory (RAM).
+- dd: Backup MBR on a Linux system.

+## Mobile Forensics
+Recovering forensic data from a mobile device.
+This includes extraction of data from the SIM card, Internal memory card and SD card.
+### Mobile Architecture
+- Client Application
+- Communication API, Phone API, GUI API and Middleware Components
+- Operating System
+- Hardware
+- Radio Interface, gateway and network interface
+- Network